citusdata/citus_docs/ref_arch/multi_tenant.rst

 A software-as-a-service (SaaS) provider, for example, might desire to run one instance of its application on one instance of a database and provide web access to multiple customers.
 In such a scenario, each tenant's data can be isolated and kept invisible to other tenants.
 This is efficient in three ways.
 First application improvements apply to all clients.
 Second, sharing a database between tenants uses hardware efficiently.
 Last, it is simpler to manage a single database for all tenants than a different database server for each tenant.

-Traditionally a single relational database instance had trouble scaling to the volume of data needed for a large multi-tenant application.
+However, a single relational database instance has traditionally had trouble scaling to the volume of data needed for a large multi-tenant application.
 Developers were forced to relinquish the benefits of the relational model when data exceeded the capacity of a single database node.

-Using Citus, multi-tenant applications can be written as if they are connecting to a single PostgreSQL database, when in fact the database is a horizontally scalable cluster of machines.
+Citus allows users to write multi-tenant applications as if they are connecting to a single PostgreSQL database, when in fact the database is a horizontally scalable cluster of machines.
 Client code requires minimal modifications and can continue to use full SQL capabilities.

 This guide takes a sample multi-tenant application and describes how to model it for scalability with Citus.
 Along the way we examine typical challenges for multi-tenant applications like per-tenant customization, isolating tenants from noisy neighbors, and scaling hardware to accommodate more data.
 PostgreSQL and Citus provide the tools to handle these challenges, so let's get building.

 Let's Make an App – Ad Analytics
 --------------------------------

 We'll build the back-end for an application that tracks online advertising performance and provides an analytics dashboard on top.
-It's a natural fit for a multi-tenant SaaS application because each company running ad campaigns is concerned with the performance of only its own ads.
-The queries' requests for data are partitioned per company.
+It's a natural fit for a multi-tenant application because user requests for data concern one company at a time.

-Before jumping ahead to all that, let's consider a simplified schema for this application.
+Let's start by considering a simplified schema for this application.
 The application must keep track of multiple companies, each of which runs advertising campaigns.
 Campaigns have many ads, and each ad has associated records of its clicks and impressions.

 Here is the example schema.
 We'll make some minor changes later, which allow us to effectively partition and isolate the data in a distributed environment.